BertramDHooge/Exquisite-corpse-Bertram/README.md

 One his way to Tibet the bitcoin skyrocketed.
 When he arrived in Tibet and could connect with the local wifi he realized he'd become a millionaire.
 Torn between two possible lives he had to choose: The lavish life of a playboy millionaire philantropist, or the sober life of  a spiritual monk

+But why choosing he tought..
+Just as some people can be programmers and influencers He decided his path was to become a millionaire playboy philantropist spiritual monk